 The DHS Office of Intelligence and Analysis (I&A) has a robust private sector engagement program whose mission is to ensure that private sector critical infrastructure owners and operators and private sector decision-makers are equipped with the intelligence and information necessary to fulfill their mission requirements.

 I&A’s government partners include the DHS National Protection and Programs Directorate (NPPD), Federal Bureau of Investigation (FBI), Office of the Director of National Intelligence (and other members of the Intelligence Community), Overseas Security Advisory Council (OSAC), and State and Major Urban Area Fusion Centers.

-I&A’s private sector partners include industry associations such as InfraGard, ASIS International, the International Security Management Association, Business Executives for National Security, U.S. Chamber of Commerce National Security Task Force, among others.
+I&A’s private sector partners include industry organizations and associations, such as InfraGard, ASIS International, the International Security Management Association, Business Executives for National Security, U.S. Chamber of Commerce National Security Task Force, the National Council of ISACs, among others.

 Public-Private Analytic Exchange Program (AEP)

 Each year, public and private sector subject matter experts are paired up to develop unclassified analytic deliverables of interest to the U.S. government and private sector analysts over the course of six months.
 DHS serves as the Executive Agent of the Public-Private Analytic Exchange Program (AEP) on behalf of the Office of the Director of National Intelligence.

 This annual program provides an opportunity to bring together intelligence community personnel with individuals or organizations outside the intelligence community in order to explore ideas and alternative perspectives; gain insights; or generate new knowledge and recommendation on how to improve upon intelligence community priorities and further other national security goals.